Get Your Minor in Environmental and Sustainability Studies!

 - First, it comprises courses in diverse fields.

 - Second, courses offered for ESS credit often simultaneously satisfy requirements in the student's major field of study.

 - Together, these differences give students considerable flexibility to construct their degree plans in ways that do not significantly increase the overall number of credit hours they must take to complete their undergraduate degrees.
 Many students who begin the minor early in their years at The University of Texas at Arlington are expected to be able to complete it by adding only one or two courses beyond the requirements of their majors

 - See ESS minor-approved course list below

-- Due to prerequisite restrictions ARCH/INTD classes are limited to architecture and interior design declared majors only.
+** Due to prerequisite restrictions all ARCH/INTD classes and some LARC/PLAN classes are limited to architecture and interior design declared (3rd/4th year) majors only.